rxh1999/rxh1999.github.io/blogs/HyperledgerFabric/2021/minifab03 Chaincode.md

 - install chaincode
 - pick an admin from each org to participate to approve the chaincode
 - commit chaincode
-- (initialize if your chaincode require init method with init params)
+- (initialize your chaincode with init params if your chaincode require Init method)
-- discover chaincode, can also get the endorsement policy
+- discover chaincode
 - invoke chaincode
 - check the block
 ## code